Signature Cocktail Recipes

 - 6oz Ginger Ale

-Pour Gin, Lime & Chambord over a highball glass of ice Stir.
+Pour Gin, Lime and Chambord over a highball glass of ice Stir.
 Top with Ginger Ale.

 Old Fashion Hib Collins